 Margot Singer teaches courses in creative writing and literature, with a specialty in fiction and creative nonfiction writing.
 In 2018, she was recognized with Denison’s Bonar Family Mentorship and Teaching Award.

-Singer’s debut novel, Underground Fugue (Melville House, 2017), won the Edward Lewis Wallant Award for American-Jewish Fiction and was short-listed for the Sami Rohr Prize for Jewish Literature.
-Her book of linked stories, The Pale of Settlement (University of Georgia Press, 2007), won the Flannery O’Connor Award for Short Fiction.
-Singer is also the co-editor of Bending Genre: Essays on Creative Nonfiction (Bloomsbury, 2013), a compilation of critical essays.
+Singer is the author of three books.
+Her novel, Underground Fugue (Melville House, 2017), won the Edward Lewis Wallant Award for American-Jewish Fiction and was short-listed for the Sami Rohr Prize for Jewish Literature.
+Her book of linked stories, The Pale of Settlement (University of Georgia Press, 2007), won the Flannery O’Connor Award for Short Fiction and the Reform Judaism Prize, and an Honorable Mention for the PEN/Hemingway Award .
+Singer is also the co-editor of Bending Genre: Essays on Creative Nonfiction (Bloomsbury, 2013, 2nd edition 2023), a compilation of critical essays.

 Learning & Teaching